christiskatsouris/Network-Analysis-R/README.md

 ```

+### Remarks

+- Further examples of algorithms can be found on various 'R help' websites which explain step-by-step the syntax of main R commands and provide illustrations of statistical procedures via output examples using R code fragements (see, [UCLA Advanced Research Computing: Statistical Methods and Data Analytics](https://stats.oarc.ucla.edu/r/codefragments/simulating_network/)).

 ## Assignment 2

 Using a modelling approach of your choice, simulate network data and obtain the adjacency matrix of the induced graph.
 Furthermore, consider a suitable econometric specification for modelling the dependence structre of the time series data under network dependence.
 Assume that the simulated data generating process is correctly specified.